-The mission of the Elementary Education program is to cultivate passionate and competent educators dedicated to fostering a positive and inclusive learning environment for elementary school students.
+The mission of the Elementary Education program is to cultivate passionate and competent educators dedicated to fostering a positive learning environment for elementary school students.
 The program emphasizes the development of pedagogical knowledge, instructional strategies, and classroom management techniques grounded in evidence-based practices and educational theory, promoting critical thinking and problem-solving skills, and inspiring a lifelong love of learning in every child.
-Through rigorous coursework, practical experiences, and ongoing mentorship, educators committed to promoting equity, social justice, and academic excellence in elementary education are trained.
+Through rigorous coursework, practical experiences, and ongoing mentorship, educators committed to promoting academic excellence in elementary education are trained.